 Warning: Updating this value means that any test interacting with such an element will use the provided selector.
 Choosing the wrong selector will break any test referencing such an element.

 To edit a selector, you need to click on a button in Actions.
 When you click the button, a modal will be shown with information that can be changed.

 Editing a selector

-When you finish your edit, press on Save, and a advising message will be shown.
-If you sure about it, press Yes.
+When you finish your edit, press on Save, and an advising message will be shown.
+If you are sure about it, press Yes.

 Message confirming changes